HansonStudio/QuickSetPreference/README.md

-# QickSetPreference
+# QuickSetPreference
- a simple status bar Mac app for setting something on Mac
+ A simple status bar Mac app for setting something on Mac

  ## Feature
  - hide or show your desktop icon